bvanheu/stratatools/README.md

 Use those names when creating a new cartridge.

+## Misc

+### Bus-pirate: read/write EEPROM

+- Use the MISO wire (orange) for the data
+- Use the GROUND wire (black) on the ground
+- Connect the 5V (grey) on the pull-up voltage input (blue)

+Use the scripts available in the "helper" directory.

+To read an eeprom:

+    $ ./bp_read.py /dev/ttyUSB0 eeprom.bin

+To write an eeprom:

+    $ ./bp_write.py /dev/ttyUSB0 eeprom_new.bin

 ## Acknowledgement

 Special thanks to the Stratahackers group.
 Without them, nothing like this could